Lateral Unicondylar Knee Replacement – often underestimated

 Some particularities of the lateral knee (compared to the medial):

-- Greater flexibility: The lateral side is generally slightly looser than the medial – meaning it allows more movement
+- Greater flexibility: The lateral side is generally slightly more lax than the medial – meaning it allows more movement

-- Different contact mechanisms: During flexion and extension, the contact surfaces in the lateral compartment change differently than in the medial compartment
+- Different contact mechanisms: During flexion and extension the contact surfaces in the lateral compartment change differently than in the medial

-- Tendency towards subluxation in mobile applications: With mobile bearing designs, the risk of the inlay shifting on the lateral side is slightly higher
+- Tendency to subluxation with mobile Einsätzen: With mobile bearing designs, the risk that the inlay shifts is slightly höher on the lateral side

-- Anatomical variance: The lateral femoral condyle and the tibial plateau structures can be more variable
+- Anatomical variance: The lateral femoral condyle and the tibial plateau structures können be more variable

 These particularities require special care in design, implant selection, and surgical technique to ensure optimal function and longevity.